 The decision to file bankruptcy should be someone's last resort.
 If you are unable to manage your debt with your current income, or are facing a legal garnishment of wages or foreclosure, then bankruptcy could be an option.
-It is recommended to meet with a certified nonprofit credit counselor to exhaust all options.
+Meet with a certified nonprofit credit counselor to exhaust all options.
 Bankruptcy will cause damage to your credit report and score that will take time to rebuild.

 Through Chapter 13 bankruptcy, creditors can be paid in an orderly manner if the person who owes money, the debtor, has sources of cash for payments.
 Chapter 13 allows the person to keep a valuable asset, such as a house.
 They can propose a three- to five-year repayment plan for their bills.
 Chapter 13 is also used by those who do not qualify for Chapter 7 under the income means test.

-In addition to the means test, debtors must get credit counseling prior to filing.
+In addition to the means test, debtors must get credit counseling before filing.
 They also must take a money education course before they can get a bankruptcy discharge.
-Bankruptcy cases cannot be filed in state court;they must be filed in federal court.
+Bankruptcy cases cannot be filed in state court; they must be filed in federal court.
 Minnesota has four bankruptcy courts, which are located in Fergus Falls, Duluth, Minneapolis, and St. Paul.
-More information on filing for bankruptcy is available from the United States Bankruptcy Court District of Minnesota.
+More information on filing for bankruptcy is available from the United States bankruptcy court District of Minnesota.